bensnell/ofxPolyline/README.md

-# ofxPolylineSpline
+# ofxPolyline
-OF Addon that extends the ofPolyline for use as a spline (interpolated curve)
+OF Addon that extends the ofPolyline for use as a spline (interpolated curve) or linear, interchangeably.